Manhwa Review | Master’s Pet by Shroomi

 But Joseph is determined to better the Howard name, so he reluctantly takes in his half-brother.
 Joseph prepares the young man for his noble education but finds that he is traumatized and wild.
 In order to make things a bit easier, Joseph brings in another servant, an enslaved man named Ein.
 He intends for Ein to get close to Collin and help him integrate into his new life within the Howard household.
 But Ein has a painful past, one that still haunts him and that he openly fears.
 Joseph is willing to help Ein escape his past forever, but at a cost.
 During the day, Ein serves and teaches Collin, but Ein acts as Joseph’s bedmate at night.

-Ein wants to serve in hopes of one day finally breaking free from his past, but when young Collin falls for him, an intense threatens to tear everything apart.
+Ein wants to serve in hopes of one day finally breaking free from his past, but when young Collin falls for him, an intense love triangle threatens to tear everything apart.
 Ein is willing to give his body to his masters.
 But will he end up giving over his heart, too?

 Review: